ronnyml/snowplow-wiki/technical-documentation/1-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker.md

 Note that in the above example no value is set for the `event property`.

+`trackStructEvent` can also be passed an array of custom contexts as an additional final parameter.
+See [Contexts](#custom-contexts) for more information.

 [Back to top](#top)
 [Back to JavaScript technical documentation contents][contents]